January 20, 20263 min readwey Team

 Common Strategic Planning Pitfalls

-- Ignoring the market — Continuously validate with customers
+3. Ignoring the market — Continuously validate with customers (see how Productboard alternatives approach this)

 Start Planning Strategically

-wey helps product teams align their roadmaps with strategic goals.
+wey helps product managers align their roadmaps with strategic goals.
 Connect every initiative to a strategic priority, track progress visually, and keep your team focused on what matters most.